 Puddle holes are a form of wind holes.
 They are common during windy thaws on ice that is less than a roughly 6" thick.
+They can also occur in ice at least 15" thick.
 The mechanism is a warm wind blows and warms the surface water to the downwind end of the puddle.
 This The return flow along the bottom melts ice off the bottom of the puddle.
 There is usually a connection between the puddle on the surface and the water underneath the ice that replaces surface water that gets blown out of the downwind end of the puddle.
 Shallow puddles with no connection to the water under the ice are likely to get blown down in high winds rather than staying in the same place so they can erode a hole.
 The erosion mechanism appears to work best once the puddle gets to be a couple inches deep, allowing significant ripples to form on the surface and a strong return flow at the bottom of the puddle.
 Johan Porsbey pointed out that solar heating can be a significant part of heating the puddle, particularly later in the season.
 Water absorbs or transmits sunlight almost completely while an ice surface is more reflective (particularly when the sun is at a low angle).

 The puddles holes form a number of ways.
 The following are a couple of common examples.